 Kickstarter, the crowdfunding platform, is living up to its name.
-The tech company will launch a four-day work week next year, becoming one of the most prominent names in business to embrace the forward-looking practice as part of its post-pandemic reality.
+The tech company will soon launch a four-day work week, becoming one of the most prominent names in business to embrace the forward-looking practice as part of its post-pandemic reality.

 Deliberately or not, the New York-based company is all but taunting its competitors to follow its lead: less time spent working for the same pay is a perk that’s tough to beat.

 Belgium just gave workers the legal right to work a four-day week, partly to boost employment rates in the country, but also to recognize that employees need flexible work arrangements after what Prime Minister Alexander De Croo called the “difficult years” of the pandemic.
 (Companies can reject an employee’s request for the condensed schedule, but they will have to justify their refusal in writing.)
 Meanwhile a four-day week pilot program involving 30 companies in the UK will begin in June, and other countries are planning similar trials.
 It appears the shorter working week is finally catching on.

 The push for a four-day week is becoming a movement

 What makes the formula work for employees is pretty self-evident.
 Who isn’t exhausted by the pressure to fit family, friends, exercising, caregiving, and general life administration into the two days that currently serve as our standard weekend?
 Companies, however, may still need to be convinced of a compressed work week’s viability and necessity.

 This is why 4 Day Week, an advocacy group whose US team includes Jon Leland, head of data and analytics at Kickstarter, launched an online petition meant for employees at any company to express interest in making the switch.